Sonoma County Sauvignon Blanc 2014

 To retain the bright flavors and crisp acidity of this varietal, the grapes were picked at dawn and arrived at the winery cold.
 The grapes were pressed and a majority of the juice was sent directly to stainless steel tank while a small portion went to barrel for fermentation.
 The wine was fermented slowly at 55º for 21 days, preserving the wonderful aromas of Sauvignon Blanc.
 We prevented malolactic fermentation to preserve the wine’s clean, crisp texture.
 It was then aged for five months before bottling.

-Sonoma County Sauvignon Blanc captures crisp flavors and aromas of citrus, kiwi and mango with a touch of lime.
+Sonoma County Sauvignon Blanc captures crisp flavors and aromas of citrus, kiwi and white peach with a touch of lime zest and grapefruit on the finish.

 Excellent as an aperitif or paired with salads, sushi, seafood and fresh, young cheeses.